jacobkap/crimebythenumbers/docs/graphing-2.md

 ## Graphing Data Over Time

-We went over time-series graphs in Chapter \@ref(#graphing-intro) but it's such an important topic we'll cover it again.
+We went over time-series graphs in Chapter \@ref(graphing-intro) but it's such an important topic we'll cover it again.
 A lot of criminology research is seeing if a policy had an effect, which means we generally want to compare an outcome over time (and compare the treated group to a similar untreated group).
 To graph that we look at an outcome, in this case numbers of killings, over time.
 In our case we aren't evaluating any policy, just seeing if the number of police killings change over time.

 We'll need to make a variable to indicate that the row is for one shooting.
 We can call this "dummy" and assign it a value of 1.
 Then we can make the `ggplot()` and set this "dummy" column to the y-axis value and set our date variable "date" to the x-axis (the time variable is **always** on the x-axis).
-Then we'll set the type of plot to `geom_line()` to we have a line graph showing killings over time.
+Then we'll set the type of plot to `geom_line()` so we have a line graph showing killings over time.

 ```r